Essential travel tips for a vacation in Iceland

 Advice for drone photography in Iceland

-Iceland travel planning for hiking trips
+Iceland vacation planning for hiking enthusiasts

 Do your research for Iceland travel planning

-Even some of my respondents are not keen on planning, most recommend you do your research before coming to Iceland.
+Do your research before coming to Iceland.
 This can be done by watching Youtube videos or reading travel magazines such as this one.
 Google Maps and Tripadvisor are great tools of course.

 More resources for Iceland travel planning